The Director of Photography & Cinematographer

 What makes a great Director of Photography?
-The ability to conceptualize a shot and it’s part in a sequence and story, determine how it can best be captured, and then communicate that clearly to the rest of the camera, lighting and gaffer team - or shoot it himself where lean and mean is the nature of the project.
+A DP must have the ability to conceptualize a shot and it’s part in a sequence and story, determine how it can best be captured, and then communicate that clearly to the rest of the camera, lighting and gaffer team - or just go ahead and shoot it himself where lean and mean is the nature of the project.

-Of course, it’s essential to have an innate feel for composition, lighting, color, motion and focus but I take that as a given in any professional who has been working in the same role for many years successfully.
+Of course, it’s essential to have an innate feel for composition, lighting, color, motion and focus.
+However I take that as a given in any professional who has been working in the same role for many years successfully.

-But when you have a high degree of expertise across several disciplines it can invite the question are you are actually a master of none and just a generalist?
-I consider myself to be very lucky as I’m an excellent Director, Cinematographer, Videographer, Editor and Colorist – and have made my living doing the first three of these for over twenty years, adding color grading in the last few years as a natural extension to my work as a DP.
+When you have a high degree of expertise across several disciplines it can invite the question are you are actually a master of none and just a generalist?
+I consider myself to be very lucky as I’m an excellent Director, Cinematographer, Videographer, Editor and Colorist.
+I have made my living doing the first three of these for over twenty years, adding color grading in the last few years as a natural extension to my work as a DP.
 This breadth of skills makes me better at handling the many diverse demands put on the head of the camera department and right hand of the Director.

-The nice thing about camerawork is that it isn’t a discipline where you can talk a great game but an unknown risk until you actually deliver – because a decent selection of shots is going to tell anyone who sees them whether you have the eye or not.
-How these shots perform to create a program is going to demonstrate whether you are able to get shots which are not only attractive but also tell the right story and do so effectively.
-That’s good news for both of us because it means that you can run the little camera reel at the bottom of the page and make your own decisions, along with the videos on other pages of this web site, and I don’t have to keep writing!
+The nice thing about camerawork is that it isn’t a discipline where you can talk a great game but an unknown risk until you actually deliver.
+A decent selection of shots is going to tell anyone who sees them whether you have the eye or not.
+How these shots perform to create a program is going to demonstrate whether you are able to get shots.
+These shots must not be only attractive but also tell the right story and do so effectively.
+That’s good news for both of us because it means that you can run the little camera reel at the bottom of the page and make your own decisions.
+Along with this, the videos on other pages of this web site, and I don’t have to keep writing!

-The DP, DoP or Director of Photography title is a constantly evolving one – and can be someone who is essentially a one man band videographer on a basic run’n’gun shoot to the commander of a crew of 30+ who may never touch a camera or light.
+The DP, DoP or Director of Photography title is a constantly evolving one .
+It can be someone who is essentially a one man band videographer on a basic run’n’gun shoot.
+Or it can be the commander of a crew of 30+ who may never touch a camera or light.
 I can work the position from either of these extremes, coming from the image/photography side of the discipline more than the lighting electrician side.

-I work as a DP on both digital film and video projects, and views my role very much as the “protector” of the look and action, turning a shared vision with the director into reality on a media card – with the extended vision that comes from a deep understanding of the edit and the grade, and how the raw footage fits into the final image equation.
+I work as a DP on both digital film and video projects, and views my role very much as the “protector” of the look and action.
+This involves turning a shared vision with the director into reality.
+With the extended vision that comes from a deep understanding of the edit and the grade, and how the raw footage fits into the final image equation.

-As one of the bold few who ventured away from 35mm film into digital cinema production back in the mid-2000s, I have owned and shot with UHD, 4k, 4.5k and 6k cameras for many years.
+As one of the bold few who ventured away from 35mm film into digital cinema production back in the mid-2000s, I have owned and shot with UHD, 4k, 4.5k, 6k and now 8k broadcast and digital cinema cameras for many years.
 While 1080P HD video is still the delivery format for most productions this techie knowledge is invaluable in getting the very most out of these new systems, and in understanding how the post-production process will affect the final image and ways it can be used.